oasis-tcs/openc2-usecases/General/example-identifiers.md

+# Identifiers Example

-# Description
+## Description
-This use-case shows a working example of a command/response workflow with status requests and updates.
+This use-case shows a working example of a command/response workflow with status requests and command cancelation.
 The purpose of this example is to explore the use of `request_id` and `command_id`.
 This example uses HTTPS as the tranfer protocol, which maps `request_id` to `X-Correlation-ID` found in the header.
 The `command_id` is found in the body of the payload.

 The identifiers used in this example are for illustrative purposes and may not conform to the actual identifier format.